sgryphon/essential-diagnostics/Examples/HelloMvc3/HelloMvc3_ReadMe.txt

 Note that the project is configured to use IIS Express, included with Visual Studio Express 2012 for Web.

-The project also requires additional Nuget dependencies that are not included in the download, so in order for other examples to be compiled during a solution build it should be removed from Build > Configuration Manager.

-To download the missing dependencies, turn on Project > Enable NuGet Package Restore.

-For the Framework FileLogTraceListener to work you also need to ensure a directory "C:\Temp\Logs" exists, or change the configuration.
+For the Framework FileLogTraceListener to work you need to ensure a directory "C:\Temp\Logs" exists, or change the configuration.

 Instructions